LauraZJ/Election_Analysis/README.md

 !["candidate_count_terminal"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/candidate_count_terminal.png)

 ## Winner Declared!
 Diana DeGette wins the election with 73.8% of the votes (272,892).
 We used a process similar to the one we used to identify the county with the largest number of votes to clarify the winner of this election.
+The code and output are both below.

 !["Winning candidate code"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/winning_candidate_code.png)